 3. Use Eye Drops

 If your eyes are feeling dry or irritated from extended screen time or environmental factors (like air conditioning), consider using lubricating artificial tears.
-These can help soothe your eyes and restore moisture.
+These can help soothe your eyes and restore moisture for the relief of dryness and discomfort for the eyes.

 4. Adjust Your Screen Setup